 - Dominic Deegan falls under this, especially during the early strips before Cerebus Syndrome set in.
 For example: Seer's catalog, bookmarking sites...

-- Puns related to characters' themes are something of a tradition with Homestuck's trolls.
+- Puns related to characters' themes or characterization are something of a tradition with Homestuck's trolls.

 - The Best Joke Ever! has a large number of puns in it.